SharonDarla/Phishing-URL-detector/README.md

 # Results & Analysis

--Cross-validation scores for Random Forest and Gradient Boosting.
+- Cross-validation scores for Random Forest and Gradient Boosting.
--Feature importance plots.
+- Features important plots.
--Neural Network training progress.
+- Neural Network training progress.
--Confusion Matrix and Classification Report for the ensemble model.
+- Confusion Matrix and Classification Report for the ensemble model.
--ROC Curve and Precision-Recall Curve for model evaluation.
+- ROC Curve and Precision-Recall Curve for model evaluation.

 These visualizations help understand: